Cramer's Mad Money Recap: FAANG, Microsoft, PayPal

-Until we hear what the Federal Reserve has planned on Wednesday, Cramer said investors are likely to continue dumping the industrials and the banks in favor of the secular growth names.

-The stock market is indeed a market, after all, one made up of thousands of different stocks.
-That means it rarely trades as a single entity, Cramer reminded viewers.
-But before you pass the "buy" button on your favorite growth stock, Cramer reminded viewers that not all growth is the same.
+As Cramer noted Wednesday, the only thing surprising about the Fed news was that so many people were surprised by it.
+Powell has made no secret that he's not afraid of a little inflation, especially if it allows the economy to recover, jobs to be created and new businesses to be formed.

+And even though Powell doesn't plan to raise rates anytime soon, money managers have already dusted off their interest-rate playbooks and started selling the industrials and the commodities, with Caterpillar (CAT) - Get Report off 3.5% and FreeportMcMoRan (FCX) - Get Report falling 5.1%.
+Even oil reversed course, with WTI Crude down 1.5%.

-Down one shopping aisle are what Cramer dubbed the senior growth stocks, tried-and-true names like FAANG (Cramer's acronym for Facebook (FB) - Get Report, Amazon (AMZN) - Get Report, Apple (AAPL) - Get Report, Netflix (NFLX) - Get Report and Alphabet (GOOGL) - Get Report), along with Microsoft (MSFT) - Get Report, Adobe Systems (ADBE) - Get Report, Square (SQ) - Get Report and PayPal (PYPL) - Get Report.
-On another aisle in this market are the junior growth names like Twillio (TWLO) - Get Report, Roku (ROKU) - Get Report, Etsy (ETSY) - Get Report and DocuSign (DOCU) - Get Report.
-Cramer remains a believer in the senior names, but felt the junior names may be risky.
+There are still plenty of stocks left to buy however.
+Cramer endorsed FAANG, (his acronym for Facebook (FB) - Get Report, Amazon (AMZN) - Get Report, Apple (AAPL) - Get Report, Netflix (NFLX) - Get Report, and Alphabet (GOOGL) - Get Report) along with Microsoft (MSFT) - Get Report.
+He called out Nvidia (NVDA) - Get Report, which rose 4.7%, and Advanced Micro Devices (AMD) - Get Report, which rallied 5.5%, as two great stocks to own.
+Outside of tech, Cramer said the home builders are still going strong.
+And while he'd avoid the financials, financial tech, like Square (SQ) - Get Report and PayPal (PYPL) - Get Report have become favorites.

-Likewise, Cramer said he's not willing to give up on growth with steelmakers, miners and oil.
-That's because even if the U.S. taps the brakes on interest rates, which he doesn't think will happen, the rest of the world still has a lot of growth ahead in the coming months.

-In Cramer's view, the Fed is willing to sacrifice a little inflation if it means creating jobs and putting more people to work.
-That's a recipe for lots of sectors to continue their rally to new record highs.

 Cramer and the AAP team are looking at everything from earnings and politics to the Federal Reserve.
 Find out what they're telling their investment club members and get in on the conversation with a free trial subscription to Action Alerts Plus.